eneam/mboxviewer/ReadMe.markdown

 Changes
 ---

+v 1.0.3.19

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added option to print mails directly to PDF with no page header and footer via Microsoft Edge browser;
+ - Fixed merging files via file list and added support for wildcard file names;
+ - Enhanced the stack trace dump in Exception;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.18

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;